 I was taught, “idle hands are the devils’ playground.”
 It has stuck with me throughout my life.
-I was still busying myself with a task, some meaningful, and some meaningless.
+Still busying myself with a task, some meaningful and some meaningless.
 Then, I became a mother and applied that to my children.
-I signed them up for classes, keeping their weekly calendar full of outings, play dates, and activities.
-Teaching them that they should always have something to do and not allowing them to have the time for rest or leisure.
-After rereading the story of Mary and Martha, I came to an epiphany- “I need to break up with busyness.”
+Signing them up for classes, keeping their weekly calendar full with outings, play dates and activities.
+Teaching them that they should always have something to do and not allowing them to have the time of rest or leisure.
+After rereading the story of Mary and Martha I came to an epiphanie- “I need to break up with busyness.”

 Luke 10:41-42 (NIV) “Martha, Martha,” the Lord answered, “you are worried and upset about many things, 42 but few things are needed—or indeed only one.
 Mary has chosen what is better, and it will not be taken away from her.”

 For the first time in my adult life, I wanted to be a “Mary.”
 Previously, I took pride in the fact that I was an exceptional multitasker and exemplary at time management.
 I realized slowing down and taking time to “be still” was an admirable trait.

 Many people are always on the go until they reach exhaustion.
 Busyness is considered tremendous, and stillness is deemed to be lazy.
 When we are still, we can hear God, be closer to Him, and use His guidance.

 31 Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, “Come with me by yourselves to a quiet place and get some rest.”32 So they went away by themselves in a boat to a solitary place.

 Being busy also keeps us from having meaningful relationships with others.
 We are so wrapped up in the go-go; we aren’t fostering our communities and fellowship, which is very important.